About the Grotesque

 Oh, and that creature there...

 But what would this page be without reference material?
 This section is mainly for any artists I commission, but it can be a fun trivia bit as well.
-Drawing Sanguine should explain itself.
 They’re an ethereal entity, psychically projected from the dreams of their corresponding (and identical) statue.
 Physical flesh, blood and other such attributes are absent.
 It explains all the sparkling, too.
 Like many grotesques (and after some wondering) they are toothless.
-The tongue is about as long and whippy as a grotesque’s as well, if you want to draw them with that classic gargoyle “bleh!” expression.
+They used to have teeth but they're gone until further notice.
 Sanguine can wear clothes, but would most like the company of oversized jumpers and ghost-themed pyjamas.
 Sanguine can nurse a glass of warm milk, a vial of pond water or apple juice served in the skull of an enemy.
+If you're feeling devious, you may depict Sanguine with a block of cheese.
 Sanguine likes to haunt crypts, chapels, cathedrals, woodlands and anything else of that sort.
 Sanguine is too nervous to speak but can compromise by scrawling on chalk boards.
 All Sanguine asks is that you do your best.

 About this Lair